The Intel Core Ultra 9 285K wins in 12 out of 16 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (567% better).

 AI Versus Verdict

-The Intel Core Ultra 9 285K is the objective winner, securing victory in twelve out of sixteen comparable specifications.
-Its most significant advantage over the AMD Ryzen 5 8500G is its L2 cache, which is 567% larger.
-While the AMD Ryzen 5 8500G maintains a 74% advantage in Max Turbo Power, the Intel Core Ultra 9 285K dominates the majority of the technical categories evaluated in this comparison.
+The Intel Core Ultra 9 285K is the objective winner of this comparison, securing victory in twelve out of sixteen measured specifications.
+Its most significant technical advantage is its L2 Cache, which is 567% larger than that of the AMD Ryzen 5 8500G.
+While the AMD Ryzen 5 8500G maintains a 74% advantage in Max Turbo Power, the Intel Core Ultra 9 285K dominates the majority of the evaluated hardware metrics.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.